SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 ### Interaction
 - interact with the MINT interpreter (MI) at the prompt which looks like this `> `
 - if we enter numbers, they are pushed onto the stack.
-- If the MI encounters a non number it decides if its an operator eg such as `+` which is used to add two items from the stack and then pushes the result back to
+- If the MI encounters a non number it decides if its an operator eg such as `+` which is used to add two items from the stack and then pushes the result back to the stack.

-the stack.

-- We can display the result with `.` operator that takes the result from the stack and prints it to the MI console which is talking to a ascii terminal via a serial

-line at 4800 bps.
+- We can display the result with `.` operator that takes the result from the stack and prints it to the MI console which is talking to a ascii terminal via a serial line at 4800 bps.

 ### Numbers
 - MINT only uses 16-bit integers and signed numbers to represent numbers.
 Nothing bigger!
-- When + and - operations are performed and it exceeds the number size it sets a carry bit under variable  `/c`. this bit needs to be reset to 0 after using it  like
+- When `+` and `-` operations are performed and the result is larger that 16bits a carry bit is set and stored in variable `/c`

-this > 0 /c ! ( this is a bug at the moment)
+- the `/c` bit remains until a new carry is set or reset in code with `0 /c !`
-- With * operations, when the result exceeds the number limit, it counts the roll overs with the /r variable
+- With `*` operations, when the result exceeds 16bits it rolls over, each roll over isstored in variable `/r`
+- the `/r` bit remains until a new rollover is set or reset in code with `0 /r !`
-- when the /  is used to divide, the result goes on the stack and the remainder goes into /r variable,
+- when the `/` is used to divide, the result goes on the stack and the remainder goes into /r variable
-- both / and * operations will set the /r variable correctly each time.
+- all the `/ * + - ` operations will set the `/c` and `/r` variables correctly each time used

 - There are two main types of numbers in MINT: